JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 author: <a href="http://karpinski.org/">Stefan Karpinski</a>
 ---

-Calling external programs — a.k.a. "shelling out" — is error prone and inefficient in most programming languages.
+Calling external programs from programming languages via an intermediate shell — a.k.a. "shelling out" — is highly convenient but is also a very common source of bugs, security holes, and unnecessary overhead.
-This is true even in programming languages that pride themselves on be good for gluing various programs and systems together:
+This is true even in programming languages that pride themselves on be great for gluing various programs and systems together:
-Perl, Python, Ruby — even, to some extent, shells themselves.
+Perl, Python, and Ruby are prime offenders.
 Here are the three reasons why shelling out is problematic:

 1. *[Metacharacter brittleness.](#Metacharacter+brittleness)*